tonievictor/dotenv/README.md

 	dotenv.Config(filename, logger)

 	// You can also assign logger to nil by doing.
-This indicates that you dont want a logger. logger = nil
+This indicates that you don't want a logger. dotenv.Config(filename, nil)
-	dotenv.Config(filename, logger)

 	fmt.Println(os.Getenv("MY_ENV_KEY"))
 }